w3f/Grants-Program/src/T&Cs.md

 **(v)  Payment process:**

 The Operations Team specified in the [Open-Grants-Program GitHub repository](https://github.com/w3f/Open-Grants-Program), gets notified once the above-specified delivery was accepted or after 2 weeks without any feedback after the initial delivery.
 As soon as any feedback is provided by the evaluators, this feedback first needs to be resolved.
-After this, the Operations Team makes the payment to the BTCs or DOT address specified in the initial application.
+After this, the Operations Team makes the payment to the BTCs specified in the initial application.

 ## 5. Scope of these Terms and Conditions